PDevanney/Tacking-on-a-Graph/timelog.md

 * *1 hour* Meeting with Supervisor.
 Compiling Meeting Minutes
 * *4.5 hour* Working on Optimal Path Bug - Hanging code.

+### 24 January 2021

+* *5 hours* Working on Optimal Path Bug.
+Analzing the code with the same towers.
+Making amendments - adapting is_found code.
+Researching A* Combinatorial algorithm approach.

+### 24 January 2021

+* *0.5 hours* Analysis of results.
+Briefing update sent to Jess